danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 *Figure 7.9: Full source code for Vocable Code*

 ## 7.8 Exercise in class
-1. Work in a group of 3-4.
+1. Work as a group.
-2. Download the *Vocable Code* sketch, and run it in your own computer.
+2. Download the *Vocable Code* sketch, and run it on your own computer.
-3. Discuss the various computational structures and syntax to understand how things work, and specifically on the relationship between the voice file naming and JSON file structure.
+3. Briefly discuss the various computational structures and syntax to understand how things work, and specifically on the relationship between the voice file naming and JSON file structure.
 4. Follow the instruction and record your own voice with your computer or mobile phone.
 (The program takes wav file format only.)
     - Find a blank paper and prepare to write a sentence.
     - Complete the sentence with the starting words: “Queer is ...”